Keystone Habits Examples: 5 Small Changes That Rewire Everything | FineStreak

 What is a keystone habit?▾

 A keystone habit is a single routine that triggers positive change in many other areas of your life without you consciously trying.
-The term was coined by Charles Duhigg in his 2012 book The Power of Habit to describe behaviors that produce chain reactions.
+The term was coined by Charles Duhigg in his 2012 book The Power of Habit to describe behaviors that produce chain reactions across unrelated areas.

 What is the best keystone habit to start with?▾